Garden Advice

 If you really insist on having holly or mistletoe in the house on Christmas eve, be sure to snip off all of their berries as they appear.
 It takes only twenty holly berries and even fewer mistletoe ones to lead to something fatal.

-Overall, it’s best you skip on holly and mistletoe, especially if you have any children or pets in the house.
+Overall, you should skip on holly and mistletoe, especially if you have any children or pets in the house.

 Don’t leave cooking for the last moment and give yourself enough time to prepare the perfect Christmas dinner.
 Sometimes it can be challenging to balance meal preparation with all the Christmas excitement going on in the background.
 This can often cause people to forget about the food they are cooking.
 Fire accidents caused by forgotten food are very common at this time of the year.